Who is behind Rajinikanth’s political journey? Actor-politician denies BJP’s role

-Chennai, March 21: Tamil superstar Rajinikanth, who last year announced that he would be launching his own political party in the coming months, has kept everyone in suspense for a longtime now.
+Chennai, March 21: Tamil superstar Rajinikanth, who last year announced that he would be launching his own political party in the coming months, has kept everyone in suspense for a long time now.
 While his colleague from the film industry, Kamal Haasan, has launched his own political party, Makkal Needhi Maiam, in February this year, Rajinikanth is playing his cards close to his chest.

 There have been rumours that the 67-year-old actor-politician is being backed by the Bharatiya Janata Party (BJP) in its attempt to find a strong footing in Tamil Nadu politics.
-Rajinikanth has also stated that he would follow the philosophy of spiritual politics adding fuel to the rumours of his close-ties with the BJP.
+Rajinikanth has also stated that he would follow the philosophy of spiritual politics adding fuel to the rumours of his close ties with the BJP.

 On Tuesday, after returning to Chennai from a spiritual tour, Rajinikanth told reporters that only God and people were behind him and not the BJP.
 He added that the ruling All India Anna Dravida Munnetra Kazhagam (AIADMK) government in Tamil Nadu should put additional pressure on the Central government to set up the Cauvery Management Board.